JupiterChain/data-considerations/Architecture/Enterprise.md

+# Jupiter Enterprise Architecture

+The enterprise architecture for Jupiter Chain use cases are described below:

 ![Enterprise Architecture Diagram](https://github.com/JupiterChain/data-considerations/blob/master/images/Enterprise.png)

 JupiterChain will support 5 primary user roles: data subject, data analyst, data provider, data admin and data consumer.
 These roles have a distinct way of interacting with JupiterChain according to their specific needs.
 Contributing to the JupiterChain’s data ecosystem, they will be interacting via different applications and management systems.

 Below is a description of their responsibilities:

 |User Role	|Description	|System|
 | ------------- |-------------| --------:|